This information applies to version(s): 2, 3

 Those versions are not supported on macOS Catalina.

-Known issue: when using one of those version on a pre-Catalina macOS, then migrating to Catalina, a user might observe:
+Known issue: when using one of those versions on a pre-Catalina macOS, then migrating to Catalina, a user might observe: